ollm/OpenComic/TRANSLATE.md

 ## Update translation

-To update a translation, get the current translated file and compare to other some of translation (Preferably [English](https://github.com/ollm/OpenComic/blob/master/languages/en.json) or [Spanish](https://github.com/ollm/OpenComic/blob/master/languages/es.json)) using some diff app/web, like [Meld diff](https://meld.app/) or any other method that you prefer, you can also search to find empty strings `""` in translation.
+To update a translation, get the current translated file and compare to other some of translation (Preferably [English](https://github.com/ollm/OpenComic/blob/master/languages/en.json) or [Spanish](https://github.com/ollm/OpenComic/blob/master/languages/es.json)) using some diff app like [Meld](https://meld.app/), [WinMerge](https://winmerge.org/) or webs like [Mergely](https://editor.mergely.com/) (Or any other method that you prefer), you can also search to find empty strings `""` in translation.

 If you consider it appropriate, you can add your data to the list of translators in the file.
 This data will appear when the `About OpenComic` window.